Axion electrodynamics of Weyl superconductors with broken time-reversal symmetry

-The behavior discussed above implies a certain equivalence between a TRB Weyl SC in an external magnetic field and a rotating non-Weyl SC as there is an interplay between contributions to the angular momentum from rotation and from the axion.
-One can observe this already by considering a rotating TRB Weyl SC sphere and comparing it to a non-Weyl one.
-Without providing an exact magnetic induction profile, the corresponding solution deep in the bulk of the non-Weyl sphere is given by $\vec{B}=-2\omega\vec{\hat{z}}/q$ \cite{becker1933stromverteilung, Rotating-sphere-1964}.
-In a similar vein, in a rotating TRB Weyl superconducting sphere the bulk solution takes the form, $\vec{B}=\left[-2\omega/q+g\omega^2/(qM^2)\right]\vec{\hat{z}}$.
-One immediate implication following from this result is that there is a nonzero critical value of the rotation frequency that makes the magnetic induction inside the sample vanish, $\omega_c = 2M^2/g$.
+Following similar steps, one can consider a rotating TRB Weyl superconducting sphere.
+In this case, the same shift in the current density induced by rotation leads to the appearance of two additional constant terms on the RHS of Eq.~\eqref{eq:fieldeq2bdotr}.
+One of them is linear in $\vec{\omega}$ (and identical to the term discussed in the previous paragraph), while the other term arises from the influence of the rotation on the anomalous Hall contribution on the RHS of Eq.~\eqref{eq:fieldeq2bdotr}.
+The latter couples $\vec{\omega}$ and $\vec{b}$, and thus one observes traces of the presence of axion electrodynamics already considering the magnetic induction in the bulk of a rotating TRB Weyl sphere, $\vec{B}=\left[-2\omega/q+g\omega^2/(qM^2)\right]\vec{\hat{z}}$.
+An immediate implication following from this result is that there is a nonzero critical value of the rotation frequency that makes the magnetic induction inside the sample vanish, $\omega_c = 2M^2/g$.
 Therefore, the axion contribution allows to cancel out the effects of rotation on the field configuration, implying perfect diamagnetism.
 On the other hand, tuning the external rotation frequency in an experiment until the magnetic induction vanishes, could offer a way to measure the axion coupling.